glowing-bear/glowing-bear-cordova/README.md

 `cordova platform update android`

+Don't worry about the errors it will spew at you (if you insist on having them disappear, just run the command again.
+It won't change anything, but this time around, no errors should be found).
 Now you are ready to build!
 Type `cordova build` to build.
-Your apk file will end up in the `/platforms/android/ant-build/` folder.
+Your apk file will end up in the
+`/platforms/android/ant-build/` folder.

 Some other commands you might want to have a look at are `cordova emulate` to build and install in an Android emulator instance, or `cordova run` to build and install onto a device (or an emulator).
 You can also have a look at http://www.ng-newsletter.com/posts/angular-on-mobile.html#native for some more information.